ZenenTreadwell/Alchemy/README.md

 # Alchemy
-A collection of scripts for working with bare metal.
+A collection of scripts for transmuting bare metal and encouraging autonomous decentralization.

 ## Initialization
 Ideally, this package should be able to be initialized by running `make alchemy`.